okta/okta-oidc-js/packages/okta-react/README.md

 `SecureRoute` ensures that a route is only rendered if the user is authenticated.
 If the user is not authenticated, it calls `onAuthRequired` if it exists, otherwise, it redirects to Okta.

+`SecureRoute` is specific to `react-router`.
+Other routers will need their own methods to ensure authentication using the hooks/HOC props provided by this SDK.

-### `ImplicitCallback`
+### `LoginCallback`

-`ImplicitCallback` handles the callback after the redirect.
+`LoginCallback` handles the callback after the redirect to and back from the Okta site.
 By default, it parses the tokens from the uri, stores them, then redirects to `/`.
 If a `SecureRoute` caused the redirect, then the callback redirects to the secured route.
 For more advanced cases, this component can be copied to your own source tree and modified as needed.

 ### `withOktaAuth`